evmos/evmos/docs/validators/testnet.md

 ## Share your Peer

-You can share your peer to posting it in the `#find-peers` channel in the [Point network Discord](https://discord.gg/evmos).
+You can share your peer to posting it in the `#find-peers` channel in the [Point Chain Discord](https://discord.gg/evmos).

 ::: tip
 To get your Node ID use